1. Introduction

 $ aws ec2 start-instances --instance-ids instance_id

-If we want to remove the instance completely, then we can terminate the instance:
+If we want to remove an instance completely, then we can terminate it:

 $ aws ec2 terminate-instances --instance-ids instance_id

-Beware, that when we terminate an instance it won’t be possible to start it again like with a stopped instance.
-For more information about the differences between stopping and terminating instances, see Instance Lifecycle Documentation.
+Critically, when we terminate an instance it won’t be possible to start it again like with a stopped instance.
+The reason behind this lies in the instance lifecycle.

 Comments are open for 30 days after publishing a post.
 For any issues past this date, use the Contact form on the site.